McKinney, Texas Therapists

 There are only 90 mental health professionals per every 100,000 people in Collin County.
 This can create a challenge for those looking for mental health care.
 Officials are becoming more aware of the mental health crisis.
 They are seeking ways to draw more attention to mental health issues.
 Many programs also look to give residents easier access to professional counseling services.

 Effect of Education, Divorce, Poverty, and Other Contributing Factors

-The poverty rate in Collin County is much higher than the national average at 6.95 percent.
+The poverty rate in Collin County is much higher than the national average at 6.95%.
 Studies show that as poverty levels rise, mental health issues increase.
 People in poverty are also much less likely to seek treatment.

-Nine percent of the population of Collin County is divorced.
+9% of the population of Collin County is divorced.
 Divorce is one of the most difficult stressors that can occur in someone’s life.
-It is often a contributor to anxiety, depression, and other mental health difficulties.
+It often contributes to anxiety, depression, and other mental health difficulties.

 The opioid overdose rate in Texas in 2016 was 4.9 per 100,000 people.
 This is much lower than many other states in the nation but not an insignificant factor in public health.
 The total drug overdose rate was 10.1 per 100,000 people.
 The self-harm and interpersonal violence mortality rate is 6.4 for females and 19.7 for males.

 Collin County has an active movement toward educating the public about the need for mental health resources in McKinney.
 The Collin County Mental Health Managed Counsel Program advocates for better care for prison inmates in the county.
 The program also seeks to educate public officials who work with these individuals.
 Recent studies show that roughly 4,000 Collin County inmates need mental illness treatment.